Home Learning Paths Looper Guitar

 Looper Guitar eBook Bundle

-The Looper Guitar Bundle brings together my Blues, Jazz, and Pop/Rock looper books in one place.
+The Looper Guitar Bundle brings together my Blues, Jazz, and Pop/Rock looper books in one collection.
+It is designed for players who already understand the basics and want to develop more complete loops through rhythm, harmony, layering, and style-based practice.

 Individual Looper Books